Crypto numbers in the last 5 years have a story to tell, and it’s not rosy

 The fall does not have one particular reason.
 The Indian government and the RBI have not been keen on cryptocurrencies for years.
 The RBI imposed an outright ban on ‘private cryptocurrencies' in 2018.
 The Supreme Court of India later lifted the ban in 2020.

-Apart from this, inflation across the globe has been rising.
+Apart from this, across the globe has been rising.
 The ongoing Russia-Ukraine war has accentuated the situation.
 Several countries have hit multi-year high levels of inflation.
 To control it, the central banks have started raising interest rates to absorb the liquidity in the market.
-This has also sucked out from the crypto markets.
+This has also sucked out money from the crypto markets.

 Print Friendly, PDF & Email